mail2thota/ansible_provision/README.md

 ./boot_ansible_hadoop.sh

 ```
-This will do automatically the needed configuartions for ansible and also executes the playbooks which installs the needed softwares required.
+This will automatically do the needed configurations for ansible and executes the playbooks which installs the needed softwares required.

 ## Configuration:
 Following are the configurations